 - Rogues-Gallery Transplant: In Marvel NOW!
 (2016), she fights the Hobgoblin, one of Peter Parker's old rogues.

-- She's Got Legs: Jessica (especially in her original red and yellow costume) is not only drawn with an attractive build, but she is shown to have very attractive legs.
+- She's Got Legs: Jessica (especially in her original red and yellow costume) is not only has an attractive body, but she also has very attractive legs.

 - Shock and Awe: Jessica's bio-electric blasts.

 - When dating Hawkeye, Jessica fell into this.
 A woman connected to S.H.I.E.L.D., who is great at hand-to-hand combat, traumatized by Skrulls, and smarter than him?
 Does this describe Jessica or Bobbi Morse/Mockingbird, Hawkeye's ex?